 I am always very fascinated by friends who post photos (on Facebook or Instagram) of their children having lessons outdoors.
-A couple I know who lives overseas and homeschooled their two children does an amazing job in educating their children.
+A couple I know who lives overseas and homeschooled their two children do an amazing job in educating their children.
 Their children have a natural love for the environment and they are never too worried about being dirty or sticky while learning.

 I saw photos of their children running around in big fields, chasing after rabbits and ducks as they learn to observe nature and walking through the forest learning about wilderness survival.
 The children looked so comfortable spending hours digging mud and looking for worms, laughing and hopping around with their friends during a 3 hr forest walk class, spending time to do outdoor nature drawing and blowing lots of balloons to learn about air.

 Growing up in a country where space is limited and where lessons are mainly conducted in a classroom setting may deprive our children from the opportunity to explore and learn by themselves.
 I enjoy bringing Samuel outdoors.
 Seeing how his face lit up the moment the lift door opens to a ground-level brings me a lot of joy.
 I love how the environment and nature create a sense of wonder in Samuel each time we bring him out to the park to chase after birds, to feed the ducks or fishes or to just explore the ants on the ground.

 He will always be shouting with joy or go “WOW” when he sees a small monitor lizard running up a tree or a slow crawling tortoise making its way across a pavement.
 On top of the learning opportunities one can get when we expose our children to nature, it also helps them to improve their attention span and learning capacity.